Genetic Counseling and Testing

 Patients should discuss their family history with their relatives to find out who in the family had cancer, what type of cancer they had, how old they were at diagnosis, and any specific treatments they had.
 If other relatives have had genetic testing, it’s useful to have a copy of their results.

-Genetic test results will be returned within 2-3 weeks on average.
+Genetic test results will be returned within two to three weeks on average.

 Learn More